 A two minute overview of the Health and Aging Policy Fellowship Program

-Location: The Health and Aging Policy Fellowship Program is based at Columbia University in the city of New York and was founded in 2008.
+Location: The Health and Aging Policy Fellowship Program Office is based at Columbia University in the city of New York.

 Program Leadership: The Health and Aging Policy Fellows program is directed by Harold Alan Pincus, MD, Professor of Psychiatry at Columbia University and Kathleen M. Pike, PhD, Professor of Psychology at Columbia University.
 The program is also overseen by a National Advisory Board.